ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - e.g. if unit2 has `Wants=unit1.service` unit1 started with unit2, if unit1 dies unit2 stays up
 - base type is unit
     - service (processes/daemons), mount (filesystems), device (/dev devices), socket (sockets)
+    - target - this unit type similar to runlelvel in sysV, so a desired state for the whole system
+        - services and other units can be tied to a target, multiple targets can be active simultaneously
     - slice - heirarchical manage a resource of group of processes, using cgroups
     - scope - manage set of sys processes, external processes. dont fork their own. scopes not configured via unit config files
     - timer - replacement for cron basically, specify a service unit to run and a schedule for it
-    - target - this unit type similar to runlelvel in sysV, so a desired state for the whole system
-        - services and other units can be tied to a target, multiple targets can be active simultaneously
+- folders
+    - most system unit files are in `/etc/systemd/system`
+    - user unit files in `/etc/systemd/user` or `$HOME/.config/systemd/user`
+    - `systemctl enable someunitfile` - essentiall symlinks a unit file to appropriate place in `/etc/systemd/system`
+- `systemctl daemon-reload` - reload systemd daemon, do this after editting unit files
+- `systemd analyze` - verify all unit files and measure approximate startup time

 ### SYSTEMCTL
 - systemctl start/stop/restart/reload foo